 Are you new to the world of digital products?
 Or, maybe you've been thinking about adding some to your shop but haven't quite figured out what to offer?
 In either case, I've got one word for you: ebooks.
 These little babies are the perfect segue into the digital product world.
 Never created an ebook before, you say?
 I gotchu.
 I've designed many-an-ebook in my day.
 To make it as easy as possible for you, I've compiled this list of pages to include (and helpful tips!) so you're not just staring at a blank InDesign file.
-Get excited, you're about to create your very first ebook!
+Get excited, you're about to learn how to make an ebook!
 (And stick around til the end, there's a brand new mini-class to help you learn even more about our good friend, Ebook.)

 The front cover is your first impression, so make it a good one!

-WHAT TO INCLUDE Include the title + tagline of your ebook and the author’s name – duh!
+WHAT TO INCLUDE Include the title + tagline on your ebook cover design, and the author’s name – duh!
 You can also include your business logo and/or website if you want (or just keep that on the back cover).
 Do NOT put the running head, footer, or a page number on the front cover.

 Copyright + Disclaimers Page